rabble/chusme_website/docs/RENAME_CHUSME_TO_HOLIS_CHECKLIST.md

-# Rename Checklist: Chusme to Holis
+# Rename Checklist: Holis to Holis

-This document outlines all tasks required to rename the app from Chusme to Holis and update the domains from chus.me/chusme.social to hol.is/holis.social.
+This document outlines all tasks required to rename the app from Holis to Holis and update the domains from chus.me/Holis.social to hol.is/holis.social.

 ## Domain Updates

 - [x] Update invite link service domain from `chus.me` to `hol.is`
-- [x] Update marketing site domain from `chusme.social` to `holis.social`
+- [x] Update marketing site domain from `Holis.social` to `holis.social`
 - [ ] Update Cloudflare configuration for new domains (outside scope of this task)

 ## Code Updates